Designing your Azure Monitor Logs deployment

 - Remove application teams permission to read and query the workspace.

-- Enable and configure any monitoring solutions, Insights such as Azure Monitor for containers and/or Azure Monitor for VMs, your Automation account(s), and management solutions such as Update Management, Start/Stop VMs, etc., that were deployed in the original workspace.
+- Enable and configure any monitoring solutions, Insights such as Container insights and/or Azure Monitor for VMs, your Automation account(s), and management solutions such as Update Management, Start/Stop VMs, etc., that were deployed in the original workspace.

 To implement the security permissions and controls recommended in this guide, review manage access to logs.